 Our columns include:

-Me Today, a description of one person’s day, somewhere on Earth; our signature column, published five days/week
+Me Today, a description of one person’s day, somewhere on Earth

-We started Popula with a generous grant from Civil, and we’re using it, in part, to demonstrate how blockchain technology can protect the quality and integrity of what you read.
-On December 17th, 2018, Popula made history by archiving the first news article directly on to a public blockchain.
+We started Popula with a generous grant from Civil, which we used, in part, to demonstrate how blockchain technology can protect the quality and integrity of what you read.
+On December 17th, 2018, Popula made history by archiving the first news article directly onto the Ethereum public blockchain.
 On February 14, 2019, we introduced our crypto microtipping system; using the MetaMask in-browser wallet, you can now leave tips of just about any value you like for your favorite authors and artists.
 In May 2019, we introduced a crypto-based commenting system for our subscribers.

-In case you’re interested—though you needn’t ever be in order to read Popula—blockchain technology is central to what we’re doing in a number of ways.
+In case you’re interested—though you needn’t ever be in order to read Popula—we’re experimenting with blockchain technology in a number of ways.
 Our developing program of fulltext blockchain archives will ensure that our work can never be altered, censored or destroyed, at least not while the Ethereum blockchain exists.
 Civilization rests on our ability to preserve history as it really happened, not as various powerful interests would prefer us to see it.
-And blockchain archiving also keeps us honest, and accountable to you.
-When we make a mistake, the history of our errors will not disappear; we’re in the business of keeping permanent receipts.
+And blockchain archiving will also keep us honest, and accountable to you, so that when we make a mistake, the history of our errors will not disappear; we’re in the business of keeping permanent receipts.

 Mainly, we plan to continue tell the truth and, when possible, have fun.

 If you like what you see here, please sign up to receive at no charge the Popula Planet, an occasional email from us.
-Or go all the way with a subscriber membership.
-We’ve got some fantastic special offers for the best people in the world: you!
-Who turned up early to join us on this wild ride into the future of journalism.
-Thank you so much for coming to visit.
+To keep up-to-date with the wider Brick House ecosystem, subscribe to our cooperative’s weekly newsletter by clicking the icon on the bottom-right corner of your screen.
+Or go all the way with a subscriber membership, which gives you access to all nine Brick House publications for $7/month or $75/year.
+Thank you for joining us on this wild ride into the future of journalism.
+Thank you so much for reading Popula.
 You mean the world to us.